-The scattering timescale, $t_{\rm sc}$ is important since it determines the time it takes for the radiation in each shock to reach steady state, as well as the level of thermalization experienced by the downstream radiation field.
+The scattering timescale, $t_{\rm sc}$, is important since it determines the time it takes for the radiation in each shock to reach steady state, as well as the level of thermalisation experienced by the downstream radiation field.
 In the observer frame, it is given by

-where $\kappa$ is the opacity and we assumed $\Gamma \gg 1$.
+where $\kappa$ is the opacity, and we assumed $\Gamma \gg 1$.
 In this paper, we use $\kappa = 0.4~$cm$^2/$g.

 When the scattering time is much shorter than the dynamical time, the radiation in the RMS is in steady state as explained in Appendix~\ref{App:shock_broadening}.
-Each steady-state RMS is characterized by three parameters, which can be taken to be the dimensionless upstream velocity as measured in the shock rest frame, $\beta_u$, the comoving upstream temperature, $\theta_u$, and the photon-to-proton ratio, $\zeta$, \citep[e.g.][]{Lundman2018}.
-The exact calculation of these three quantities is detailed in Appendix~\ref{App:hydro_to_RMS}.
-The upstream velocity is obtained from the shock jump conditions since the increase in pressure and density across the shock is known.
-The upstream temperature is given by the ratio of the upstream pressure to the upstream particle number density.
-The photon-to-proton ratio at mass coordinate $m$ is obtained by assuming a thermodynamic equilibrium at $R_0$, after which $\zeta$ is calculated as a function of ${\dot E}$ and $\eta$.
-The three RMS parameters are at any given time different for the two shocks, and they vary as a function of radius for both shocks.
+Each steady-state RMS is characterised by three parameters, which can be taken to be the dimensionless upstream velocity as measured in the shock rest frame, $\beta_u$, the comoving upstream temperature, $\theta_u$, and the photon-to-proton ratio, $\zeta$, \citep[e.g.][]{Lundman2018}.
+The exact calculation of these three quantities from the hydrodynamical output is detailed in Appendix~\ref{App:hydro_to_RMS}.
+In short, the upstream velocity was obtained from the shock jump conditions since the increase in pressure and density across the shock was known.
+The upstream temperature was given by the ratio of the upstream pressure to the upstream particle number density.
+The photon-to-proton ratio at mass coordinate $m$ was obtained by assuming a thermodynamic equilibrium at $R_0$, after which $\zeta$ was calculated as a function of ${\dot E}$ and $\eta$.
+The three RMS parameters were at any given time different for the two shocks, and they varied as a function of radius for both shocks.